Leave a Message

 Step 4: Create a Strong Marketing Strategy

-• Develop a listing that’s rich in detail: acreage, zoning, utility availability, access, taxes, and potential uses.
-SellofLand+1
+• We will develop a listing that’s rich in detail: acreage, zoning, utility availability, access, taxes, and potential uses.

-• Post your listing on land-specific platforms (e.g., LandWatch, Land And Farm) and more general real estate sites.
-Land Boss
+• We will post your listing on land-specific platforms (e.g., LandWatch, Land And Farm) and more general real estate sites.

-• Target the right audience: recreational buyers, developers, investors, agriculture users — depending on your land’s best use.
+• We will target the right audience: recreational buyers, developers, investors, agriculture users — depending on your land’s best use.

 main